 In the VIMOS spectrum, there is also detection of C\,{\sc ii}$\lambda \lambda 1334,1335$, although it is unclear whether both lines within the doublet are present.
 Interestingly, while C\,{\sc ii}$\lambda 1334$ is also a resonant line similar to \nv, no blueshifted absorption is visible in the spectrum.
 In addition, there is \niv$\lambda \lambda 1483,1486$, and potentially O\,{\sc vi}$\lambda \lambda 1032,1038$ and Si\,{\sc iv}$\lambda \lambda 1393,1402$ in the spectrum.
 While the spectrum reaches the location of \civ$\lambda \lambda 1548,1551$, the noise level becomes very high in this regime and there is no clear detection of this doublet.

 Due to the complex nature of different UV lines, we adopted the following fitting strategy.
-First, we used three Gaussian components to approximate the asymmetric profile of Ly$\alpha$, where one narrower component is used to fit the peak of the line profile, and the other two broader components are used to capture the red wing of the line profile and thus their centroids are allowed to be redshifted with respect to that of the narrower component.
-Second, we tied the kinematics of most UV lines to that of \niv$\lambda \lambda 1483,1486$, which is the strongest line besides Ly$\alpha$.
-The kinematics of Ly$\alpha$, \nv$\lambda \lambda 1238, 1242$, and C\,{\sc ii}$\lambda \lambda 1334,1335$ are allowed to vary with respect to those of \niv$\lambda \lambda 1483,1486$ as these lines can be resonantly scattered and absorbed.
-We did not include broad components for emission lines due to the noise.
+First, we used three Gaussian components to approximate the asymmetric profile of Ly$\alpha$, where one narrower component is used to fit the peak of the line profile, and the other two broader components are used to capture the red wing of the line profile and thus their centroids are allowed to be redshifted with respect to that of the narrower component. \redtxt{We note that this multi-Gaussian fitting approach is only for estimating the total flux of Ly$\alpha$, whose profile indicates impacts from radiative transfer, and adding more Gaussians do not significantly improve the fit. } Second, we tied the kinematics of most UV lines to that of \niv$\lambda \lambda 1483,1486$, which is the strongest line besides Ly$\alpha$.
+The kinematics of Ly$\alpha$, \nv$\lambda \lambda 1238, 1242$, and C\,{\sc ii}$\lambda \lambda 1334,1335$ are allowed to vary with respect to those of \niv$\lambda \lambda 1483,1486$ as these lines can be resonantly scattered and absorbed. \redtxt{Indeed, from the VIMOS spectrum, we found the peak of Ly$\alpha$ is redshifted with respect to that of the narrow \niv$\lambda \lambda 1483,1486$ by roughly 250 km/s.
+Also, \nv\ and \cii\ show velocity shifts of roughly 1200 km/s and 750 km/s, respectively. } We did not include broad components for emission lines due to the noise.
 We plotted the fitting result in Figure~\ref{fig:vimos_fit} and summarized the emission line fluxes in Table~\ref{tab:fluxes}.